-Up until a few short years ago, everything still had to be plugged into ports and power sockets.
-But now that wireless charging is making its way into airports, coffee shops, and other public establishments, it’s probably safe to say that many of us have heard of (and probably even used) wireless chargers by now.
+Until now, everything had to be plugged into ports and power sockets.
+But wireless charging is making its way into airports, coffee shops, and other public establishments.

 Image Source: BEZALEL

-These days, practically anyone can take advantage of wireless charging regardless of what smartphone or tablet they have—whether it be an Android or an Apple device.
-Some devices have built-in wireless charging capability, while others require an external device such as a wireless charging case (like BEZALEL's Latitude for iPhone 7) to be able to forego the traditional charger.
+Some phones have built-in wireless charging capability, while others require an external device such as a wireless charging case such as BEZALEL's Latitude for iPhone 7.

-Both of them use inductive wireless charging, but PMA can account for the number of hours and minutes you spend charging while Qi cannot.
-As a result, businesses like food chains and cafes favor PMA over the latter.
+Both use inductive wireless charging.
+PMA can account for the number of hours and minutes you spend charging while Qi can't; so businesses like food chains and cafes favor PMA.

-However, Qi has a larger consumer base due to it having more compatible smartphones and devices in general.
+But Qi has a larger consumer base; it has more compatible smartphones and devices in general.
 To date, there are a total of 1,296 Qi-compatible products.

 Why You Need to Switch to Wireless Charging